 For Seniors: Install and Charge a Laptop Battery

+Your laptop comes with a battery that you should insert and charge when you first take the laptop out of the box.
 The battery is a rectangular affair that slips into the bottom of your laptop.

-Tablet models are typically sealed so that your battery is not accessible; if yours is one of those, you don’t have to insert a battery; just plug the tablet in to charge the battery.
+Note that tablet models are typically sealed so that your battery is not accessible; if yours is one of those, you don’t have to insert a battery; just plug the tablet in to charge the battery.

-Plug the other end into the round power connection port on your laptop.
+Plug one end of the cable into a wall outlet and the other into the round power connection port on your laptop.

 This icon changes to just a battery (no plug) when the computer isn’t plugged in; this battery icon indicates visually how much charge your battery has left before it drains.